 Ah.
 The actor who walks into auditions wanting a particular role… then argues with the director about casting choices.
 Yes.
 That’s going to go over well; do that.
 And then try auditioning again… anywhere but here.
 Of course, Twain could also be describing life as a director.
 And, yes, I tell myself to get over myself... a lot, actually.
 And I better, because…

-When people do not respect us we are sharply offended; yet in his private heart no man much respects himself.
+When people do not respect us we are sharply offended, yet in his private heart no man much respects himself. - Mark Twain

 I hate a bad review, but if I don’t leave room for improvement, what do I think I am, perfect?
 Ridiculous notion.
-Every really good actor I know doubts themselves, because they’re always reaching for perfection.
-Conversely when an actor has said (however shyly) they believe they’re good, nothing good has ever come of it.
+Every really great actor I know doubts themselves, because they’re always reaching for perfection.
+Conversely, when an actor has said they’re really good, nothing good has ever come of it.

 And then there is Twain's great advice for getting organized:

 The secret of getting ahead is getting started.
 The secret of getting started is breaking your complex overwhelming tasks into small manageable tasks, and then starting on the first one. - Mark Twain

 And when chaos descends — and it will, without fail, one to ten days before opening night - I remember these wise words: